dwbyerly/c-sharp-api-demonstration/README.md

 * Run the preexisting project file by running the command: `dotnet run --project Demo.csproj`.
 * Open the localhost URL found in the terminal (ex. http://localhost:5247).
 * Modify the URL to hit the endpoint (ex. http://localhost:5247/api/products).
+* If an SQL certificate error is encountered, ensure that `TrustServerCertificate=True;` is in the connection string.